 How to Mix Faux Painting Glaze

 Faux painting glaze, also called extender, is a translucent liquid that mixes with paint and coloring tints to create a see-through decorative finish for walls and furniture.
 Because glaze dries slower than paint, it allows time to manipulate the finish with a sponge or other faux finishing tool to create these effects.
 Glaze painting is sometimes called broken color painting because the decorative designs are applied over a solid base color and the top coating is patchy, allowing the underlying colors to show through.
-This effect create the impression of depth in the finish.
+This effect creates the impression of depth in the finish.

 There are several techniques for creating these finishes using tools like sponges, paper, rags, feathers, and floppy brushes to move the glaze around and shape the design.
 These techniques range from the very simple like sponging glaze over wall paint, to complex procedures like this craft paper technique that use 2 or more colors of glaze to create more interest and dimension in the finish.
 Check the section at the bottom of this page for a list of faux painting techniques and links to create them for yourself.